wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals/includes/1-introduction.md

 For example, if an employee has a Dynamics 365 Customer Service license assigned, they cannot manage opportunities by using the Partner portal because access to opportunities requires a Dynamics 365 Sales license.

-The license that is required depends on the entities and functionality that are accessed.
-See [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409) or [Power Apps Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130&clcid=0x409) for more details.
+The license that is required depends on the entities and functionalities that are accessed.
+For more information, see [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409) or [Power Apps Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=2085130&clcid=0x409).

 ### Other solutions